Skip to main content

 • Outdoor spaces (weather-dependent, uneven surfaces)

-Temperature
+Temperature Control

 This is the single most impactful thing you can control.
 When you're lying still on the table, your body temperature drops.
 A room that feels comfortable when you're walking around will feel cool when you've been lying down for 30 minutes.

-Aim for slightly warmer than your usual setting — around 22–24°C (72–75°F) is ideal.
+Aim for slightly warmer than your usual setting, around 22–24°C (72–75°F) is ideal.
 In winter, consider turning up the thermostat about 20 minutes before your appointment so the room has time to warm up.
 In summer, make sure the AC isn't blowing directly on the treatment area.

-Lighting
+Lighting and Sound

 Dim lighting helps your nervous system shift into relaxation mode.
-You don't need candles or special lamps — simply:
+You don't need candles or special lamps, simply:

 • Close the blinds or curtains